JiriFuxa14/HTML/README.md

 # HTML
-This is my journey in HTML
+This is my journey in HTML.